Neurodevelopmental Research Recruitment

 Help contribute to our understanding of developmental concerns!

-Neurodevelopmental disorders (NDD) are a group of conditions that describe developmental concerns in children.
+Neurodevelopmental disorders (NDD) are a group of conditions that are a common developmental concern in children.
 These include conditions such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), and fetal alcohol spectrum disorder (FASD).
 However, there is still so much we don’t understand about them.
-For example, how children present with Autism and what services or treatments they need, vary from person to person.
+How children present with a NDD and what services or treatments they may need vary from individual to individual.
 For this reason, there are many studies by different researchers throughout the University of Calgary looking at different aspects of NDD and related developmental concerns.
-Reaching children to take part in this research can be hard.
-It can also be hard for families interested in research to learn about studies that apply to them.
-This project will connect families with children affected by NDD with Researchers at the University of Calgary that have important NDD-related studies.
+Reaching people to take part in this research can be hard.
+It can also be hard for people interested in research to learn about relevant research studies.
+This project will connect people to researchers at the University of Calgary that have important NDD-related studies.

-They were diagnosed with or are being assessed for a neurodevelopmental disorder such as ASD, ADHD, or FASD by a clinician familiar with neurodevelopmental disorders.
+1. Children and youth diagnosed with a neurodevelopmental disorder by a clinician familiar with NDD.

 If you are interested you can enter information HERE.
-Your contact information will then be given to researchers that have a specific study that may be of interest to your family.
+Your contact information will then be given to researchers that have a specific study that may be of interest to you or your family.
 Researchers will contact you and tell you about the study and you can decide if you would like to participate.
-Families can also learn about research studies on the Research studies page.
-Families will not be contacted more than once every three months and can withdraw their name at any time.
+You can also learn about research studies on the Research studies page.

 To be enrolled go to the REDCAP survey site to read more information and complete the survey.